-- Fill out the application and liability waiver form, available below.
+- After carefully reading through this policy, fill out the application and liability waiver form, available below.

-- The Art Committee will review the applications on a first-come, first-served basis, and get back to you within a week.
+- The Art Committee will review applications on a rolling basis, and respond within a week.

 - A member of the Art Committee will walk with you through the space(s) indicated in your application, coordinating schedules and the details of display.

 - The library’s Administrative Coordinator will coordinate the installation of each exhibit with Facilities Services.
-Please provide for two weeks to install your work and two weeks to take down your work.
-If the work is not picked up by two weeks after the exhibition is taken down, then the work becomes the property of the library and will be disposed of.
+Please plan for two weeks to install your work and two weeks to take down your work.
+If the work has not been picked up by the end of the two-week period after the exhibition is taken down, it will become the property of the library, and will be disposed of.

-- Exhibits must be on display for a minimum of three weeks and a maximum of 4 weeks.
+- Exhibits must be on display for a minimum of three weeks and a maximum of four weeks.

-Please contact David Shratter or Michelle Pennock to discuss display location options.
-Art committee contact information can be found at the end of this policy guide.
+Please contact Erica Jensen or Michelle Pennock to discuss display location options.
+Art Committee contact information can be found at the end of this page.

 - No works of art may be removed during the exhibit period.

-- You may display your work through periods when classes are not in session as long as you remove the work by the agreed-upon date provided at the time of application.
+- Work may be displayed through periods when classes are not in session, as long as it is removed by the date agreed upon.

-- You will need to provide labels of each work with your name, title, year, and media, subject to the approval of the Art Committee.
+- You will need to provide labels of each work, including your name, the title of the work, year, and media.
+These labels will be subject to the approval of the Art Committee.

 - Exhibits may contain items that are for sale.
-Sale prices will not be displayed, but labels can indicate that items are for sale and can provide the name and email address of the artist.
+Sale prices will not be displayed, but labels may indicate that items are for sale and may provide contact information of the artist.

 Any complaint about an exhibit, the Exhibit Policy, or implementation of the policy should be directed to the Art Committee.
-If these parties cannot reach a workable solution, complaints should then be directed to the Associate Director of the library, Elaine Hirsch.
+If these parties cannot reach a workable solution, complaints should then be directed to the Associate Director of Watzek Library, Elaine Hirsch.